 Steps to limit ADA liability include educating members on their responsibilities under the act.

-Laurie Janik is NAR’s Senior Vice President of Law & Policy and General Council.
-She can be reached at firstname.lastname@example.org.
+— Laurie Janik is the former Senior Vice President of Law & Policy and General Council at NAR.